Jamezslim90/SPBlog/README.md

 # SPBlog
-A Sales and digital Marketing Blog for SMEs and Entrepreneurs
+A Sales and Digital Marketing Blog for SMEs and Entrepreneurs